jskopek/jskopek.github.io/_posts/2019-11-09-controlling-leds-in-your-program.md

 {% include photo.html alt="6.jpeg" path="programming-leds/small/6.jpeg" large_path="programming-leds/large/6.jpeg" width=4032 height=3024 %}
 {% endcomment %}

-## Finding the usb port your arduino is connected to

-Go ahead and plug the arduino into your computer.
-Before we can talk to the arduino, we need to figure out where it lives.
-To do this, we look for the device address.
-This part will be a little different depending on your operating system, but for a mac you type ```ls /dev/* | grep usb```.
-If more than one thing shows up, you will need to unplug the arduino and run the command again and look for the difference.

-{% include photo.html alt="7.png" path="programming-leds/small/7.png" large_path="programming-leds/large/7.png" width=682 height=477 %}

-In my case, my arduino was located at ```/dev/cu.usbmodem14101```

 ## Flashing your arduino with Firmata

 Your arduino needs some code that will let it listen for commands and relay them to your LEDs.
 This can be done manually, but it's a *pain* to do; I spent nearly a month trying to get it to work, and I never managed to make a flawless implementation.